Sailor tattoo: World War II

-There are estimates that more than 65% of US Navy sailors had a tattoo during World War II.
 A study of Honolulu, Hawaii, in 1943 found that 65% of customers visiting the city's tattoo shops were non-commissioned Navy personnel, 25% were enlisted Army personnel, and the remaining 10% were defense workers.
 All of the shops used electrical tattooing machines.
+Sailors continued to use tattoos as permanent identification: according to the study, Social Security number or service number tattoos were available for $1.50.

-Sailors continued to use tattoos for identification in World War II: Social Security number or service number tattoos were available for $1.50.
+In Halifax, Nova Scotia, members of the Royal Canadian Navy and Canadian Merchant Navy frequented tattoo shops, where the traditional designs of "A Sailor's Grave" (a sinking ship) and "Death before Dishonour" (a skull pierced by a knife) were popular, along with patriotic images and pigs ("a pig on the knee means safety at sea").